learn-co-curriculum/reading-ios-properties/README.md

 @end
 ```
+**Top-tip:** *It's standard practice to group all of the property declarations together and write them above the method declarations.
+Don't mix your property declarations with your method declarations.*

 Just like in a local scope, primitives are declared as properties **without** using a pointer reference noted with a `*` ("star").
 Primitives are also declared as properties **without** the `strong` keyword, which notes the retention type.